jhu-arch/arch-tutorial/Shorts.rst

 Here's an example of how to create a new Conda environment using the conda create command:

-1. Open your terminal or command prompt.
+1. Connect to Rockfish terminal.
 2. Enter the following command to create a new Conda environment named myenv:

 .. code-block:: console

   module load anaconda
   conda create --name myenv

 You can also specify which version of Python you want to use by including the version number after the environment name.
 For example, to create a new environment named myenv with Python 3.9, you would enter:

 .. code-block:: console

   conda create --name myenv python=3.9

 3. Activate the new environment.